Cens-r/ClassyLua/README.md

 It will also provide an example of the layout of the implementation table which will be provided to `Class.configure()`, so you can get familiar with how that works.

 ### Construction
-As explained before, to construct a class its as simple as calling `Class.new()` and providing it with a name.
-It's important to note that currently the class is considered a **NeglectedClass** which means it has not been implemented yet, and will need to be implemented before you can start using/indexing it.
+As explained before, to construct a class it's as simple as calling `Class.new()` and providing it with a name.
+It's important to note that currently the class is considered a **NeglectedClass** which means it has not been implemented yet and will need to be implemented before you can start using/indexing it.
 ```lua
 local Class = require(PATH.TO.ClassyLua)
 local MyClass = Class.new("MyClass") --> Provide a name to identify your class
 ```
 ### Implementation
+To implement your class you will make use of the `Class.configure()` method.
+This stages your class as **ConfigureInfo** which is just used internally, and returns an "overloaded" function, which takes care of either inheritance or implementation depending on the argument(s) passed.
+For this example, we will just be implementing:

 ```lua
 Class.configure(MyClass) {